 Part of the Hoover Project on Renewing Indigenous Economies, the Indigenous Student Seminar is an intensive, four-day residential immersion program exploring federal policy, tribal governance, and indigenous entrepreneurship.
-The goal is to help Indigenous college students and recent graduates think critically about the interface between federal Indian policy and self-determination.
+The goal is to help Indigenous college students and recent graduates think critically about the interface between federal Indian policy, self-determination, and economic development.

 During the week, students will learn about the evolution of property rights and trade networks before European contact; the philosophical underpinnings of indigenous notions of individualism and governance; the effects of persistent colonial policies on indigenous people and communities; and the innovations in Indian Country that are restoring self-determination and spurring economic growth.